Social security - NL Host Nation

 7.3 Employment of family members forming part of the household

 If family members forming part of the household take up gainful employment in the Netherlands – which they may only do if this is expressly permitted by the applicable headquarters agreement – they will be compulsorily covered by the Dutch national insurance schemes.
-Under the Health Insurance Act (Zorgverzekeringswet), everyone who is compulsorily insured under the Long Term Care Act (Wet Langdurige Zorg, Wlz) is required to take out adequate health insurance.
-These family members are therefore required to insure themselves under the Health Insurance Act, even when the insurance system of the international organisation provides coverage.
-People may be entitled to healthcare benefit (a contribution to the cost of their health insurance) if their individual or joint income is under a certain level.
-Healthcare benefit is paid by the Benefits Office of the Tax and Customs Administration.
+Under the Health Insurance Act (Zorgverzekeringswet, ZVW), everyone who is compulsorily insured under the Long-Term Care Act (Wet Langdurige Zorg, WLZ) is required to take out adequate health insurance.
+These family members are therefore required to insure themselves under the Health Insurance Act, even if the insurance scheme of the international organisation provides coverage.
+People may be entitled to healthcare benefit (a contribution to the cost of their health insurance) if their individual or joint income is below a certain level.
+Healthcare benefit is paid by the Benefits Office of the Tax Administration.

 7.4 Compulsory insurance for family members under the Dutch social security system

-Some headquarters agreements only contain social insurance provisions covering staff members, so that family members residing in the Netherlands have to insure themselves under the Dutch social insurance system.
+Some headquarters agreements only contain social insurance provisions covering staff members, so that family members residing in the Netherlands (depending on their situation) fall under the Dutch social insurance system.
 Consequently these family members have to take out basic health insurance (zorgverzekering).

-The Health Insurance Act requires adequate health insurance coverage in the Netherlands even if the person is covered by the health insurance system of the international organisation.
+The Health Insurance Act requires adequate health insurance coverage in the Netherlands.
+This applies even if someone is covered by the health insurance system of an international organisation.
 As the different Dutch health insurance schemes are linked, and it is undesirable for these persons to be doubly insured, they can apply for an exemption from compulsory insurance under Dutch legislation.
-This exemption is possible if the international organisation’s health insurance system entitles them to treatment, including admission to and treatment in hospitals and long-term care institutions, or compensation for the costs of such care.
-Exemption applications should be submitted to the Social Insurance Bank (SVB).
-General information about the Dutch social security system may be obtained from the Ministry of Social Affairs and Employment.
+This exemption can be obtained under certain conditions, such as that the international organisation’s health insurance scheme needs to entitle them to treatment, including admission to and treatment in hospitals and long-term care institutions, or compensation for the costs of such care.
+Applications for exemption should be submitted to the Social Insurance Bank (SVB).
+General information about the Dutch social security system can be obtained from the Ministry of Social Affairs and Employment.
+General information on health insurance and long-term care can be obtained from the Ministry of Health, Welfare and Sport.

-Questions regarding social security may be submitted by sending a form to the following email: DPG@minbuza.nl.
-The Ministry will forward the question to one of the relevant authorities (UWV, SVB or the Tax and Customs Administration) and the authority best placed to address the issue will respond to your international organisation directly
+Questions regarding social security may be submitted to: DPG@minbuza.nl.
+The Ministry will forward the question to one of the relevant authorities (UWV, SVB or the Tax Administration) and the authority best placed to address the issue will respond to your international organisation directly.

-7.5 Social security during and after pregnancy as well as partner benefits
+7.5 Social security entitlements during and after pregnancy and partner benefits

-In case an employee is subject to the Dutch social security system and if the employee is expecting a baby, she will get pregnancy and maternity leave.
-Under the Work and Care Act (Wet arbeid en zorg; WAZO), she is entitled to pregnancy and maternity benefit during this leave.
-She is entitled to get pregnancy leave and pregnancy benefit before the baby is born.
+If a pregnant employee is covered by the Dutch social security system she is entitled to pregnancy and maternity leave.
+Under the Work and Care Act (Wet arbeid en zorg, WAZO), she is entitled to pregnancy and maternity benefit during this leave.
+She is entitled to pregnancy leave and pregnancy benefit before the baby is born.
 Maternity leave and maternity benefit will start after the birth.
 Pregnancy and maternity leave last for a minimum period of 16 weeks in total.
 In the case of twins or multiple births the total leave will last for a minimum period of 20 weeks.
-The diplomatic mission as an employer has to apply for both pregnancy and maternity benefits for the employee.
-See also: https://www.uwv.nl/en/employers/pregnancy-and-maternity-benefit
+The international organisation as an employer must apply for both pregnancy and maternity benefits for the employee.

-The employer has to arrange the benefit no later than two weeks before the pregnancy leave.
-The diplomatic mission has to apply for the benefit (via the UWV Employers Portal (‘Werkgeversportaal’)).
-The diplomatic mission and the employee must decide to who the UWV pays the benefit.
-UWV usually pays it to the employer, who then pays the salary to the employee.
+The employer must arrange the benefit no later than two weeks before pregnancy leave begins.
+The international organisation has to apply for the benefit (via the UWV Employers Portal (Werkgeversportaal)).
+The employer and the employee must decide to whom the UWV will pay the benefit.
+The UWV usually pays it to the employer, who then pays the employee their salary.

 Source: UWV and pregnancy

-Pregnancy and maternity benefit is equal to 100% of the income at the time the maternity leave started.
+Pregnancy and maternity benefit is equal to 100% of the employee’s pay at the time the maternity leave started.

 Source: Pregnancy and income